Debt collection terms

 The reorganisation of a business’s structure in order to make it more profitable.

 A measure of a company’s immediate financial health that is calculated by cash receipts less cash payments over a specific period in time.
+Here are 5 things that could negatively affect your cash flow.

 Certificate of satisfaction